Accessibility | The Accessibility Standard for Information & Communication

-The Accessible Information and Communication Standard focuses on removing and preventing barriers that exist digitally, in-print or through interaction with technology or people.
+The Accessible Information and Communication Standard Regulation focuses on removing and preventing barriers that exist digitally, in-print or through interaction with technology or people.

 - builds on existing requirements of Manitoba's Human Rights Code